mn8375/Final_project_Manual_Testing/README.md

 #### 1.1.3 Exit criteria defined

+* Meeting the deadlines and budget constraints

-* all planned test cases were executed
+* Executing and updating all the test cases

-* 63% of the tests passed
+* Achieving the desired and sufficient coverage of the requirements and functionalities

-* 5 bugs were found and an update of application will come to solve them
+* Identifying and fixing all the high-priority and critical bugs

+* Re-testing and closing all the defects and executing the regression scenarios successfully

 #### 1.1.4 Test scope